thenoseman/vim_config/README.markdown

 Mapped to `,c ` (thats ,c[space]) to toggle commenting in visual-mode.

 ## [NERDTree](http://github.com/scrooloose/nerdtree)
 _The_ file-explorer for vim.
 Closed by default.
 Use `,d` to open.
+Auto-opens the directory of the current file (See `config/plugins/nerdtree.vim`).
-After you add or delete files use `:CtrlPClearCache` to regenerate the ctrl-p cache.
+After you add or delete files use `:CtrlPClearCache` (or press `F5` inside ctrl-p) to regenerate the ctrl-p cache.

 ## [PHP-Indention](http://github.com/2072/PHP-Indenting-for-VIm)
 Once there was a time where I was knee-deep into PHP :)